 the Latvian State Printers.

 The guide does not indicate a year of publication; however, it does mention the year 1936, proudly announcing that the new Ķemeri sulphur baths spa sanatorium building had just opened, featuring all the latest facilities and amenities.
 That the war was only few years away makes these memories of Latvia's first period of independence all the more poignant. Ķemeri's subsequent history has been a microcosm of Latvia's.
 The invading Nazis pillaged the facility.
 The returning Soviets refurbished the facility, at first dedicating it to the recuperation of Red Army veterans, then later to become the spa of choice reserved for the Communist Party leadership and apparatchiks.
-Even today, twenty-seven years after the collapse of the USSR, Ķemeri continues to be a favorite among Russian clientele.
+Even today, twenty-eight years after the collapse of the USSR, Ķemeri continues to be a favorite among Russian clientele.

 We have made the guide available in both digitized and facsimile formats.
 Below, a gallery of photographs in the brochure.